 Students participating in 3MT have three minutes to give a presentation based on their research.
-Individual departments and colleges within BYU will hold their own competitions near the beginning of Winter semester to determine which two competitors (per college) will advance to the university-wide competition, which will be held in March 2022 and 2023.
+Individual departments and colleges within BYU will hold their own competitions near the beginning of Winter semester to determine which two competitors (per college) will advance to the university-wide competition, which will be held in March 2023 and 2024.
 The competitor who wins first, second, third and People's choice will win cash prizes.
-We encourage all graduate students to participate, starting at the department level competition.
+We encourage all graduate students to participate in the college 3MT.
+More information is available here: https://science.byu.edu/three-minute-thesis-competition.